spencergibb/myfeed/README.md

 # myfeed
-Myfeed is a sample cloud natvie application build using spring-cloud
+Myfeed is a sample cloud native application build using spring-cloud